Lyceris-chan/selfhost-stack/README.md

 Before you run:
 - Review the [Required Credentials & Configuration](#credentials).
-- Optional: open `dashboard-test.html` to preview the dashboard layout outside the target runtime.

 ```bash
 # 1. Clone the repository and enter the directory